 Forehand flick is a difficult technique in table tennis to deal with the short ball on your forehand side.
 Some players tend to move further to the right side and perform a backhand flick.
-However, if you don’t have a quick footwork, you can do the forehand flick to return the ball aggressively.
-This stroke is also called as the forehand flip.
+However, if you don’t have quick footwork, you can do the forehand flick to return the ball aggressively.
+This stroke is also called the forehand flip.

 How to play the forehand flick technique in table tennis?

-3 tips to do the forehand flick
+3 tips to do the forehand flick correctly

 - Don’t pull the racket behind your body.
 For the short ball, you must put your racket close to the ball.

-- This stroke is not the forehand topspin counter-attack, you should contact the ball at a lower position, and lift the ball by the acceleration.
+- This stroke is not the forehand topspin counter-attack, you should contact the ball at a lower position, and lift the ball by acceleration.

 - Use the wrist to add the acceleration, and hold the racket loosely for this type of stroke.

 It is possible to return short serves using both approaches, but one is more difficult than the other.
 The forehand flick can be used infrequently by modern table tennis players because it involves less movement than the backhand flick.

 To offset an opponent’s weak backhand side, you can use a backhand flick.
 If you backhand flip, you expose yourself to left-handed opponents.
 Known as Ma Long’s forehand attack, the player has a reputation for exploiting the weaknesses of opponents who employ backhand flicks.

 For example, Fan Zhendong or Lin Yun-Ju professional table tennis players, use the backhand flick to aggressively return short serves.